stories change us

 Wednesdays // 5:30-6:15pm // Fellowship Hall

 Mar.
-21 // Sandwich Bar, Loaded Baked Potato Soup, Chicken Noodle, Vegetable Vegetarian (Gluten Free option available)
+21 // Sandwich Bar, Salad, Broccoli Cheese Soup, Chicken Noodle Soup, Creamy Tomato Soup (Gluten Free option available)

 Helping others during Lent

 During Lent, MO will be collecting hygiene items for Northport Elementary.
-Northport families in transition need basic self-care items like: socks, lotion, shampoo, conditioner, body wash, toothpaste, tooth brushes, combs, deodorant, chapstick, brushes, (also brushes for African-American hair,) Vaseline, soap bars, products like Blue Magic Hair & Scalp conditioner, Palmer's Coconut Oil Formula Hair Conditioner.
-There's a particular need for brushes and hair care items for African-American students.
+Northport families in transition need basic self-care items like: socks, lotion, shampoo, conditioner, body wash, toothpaste, tooth brushes, wide tooth combs, deodorant, chapstick, bristle brushes, Vaseline, soap bars, products like Blue Magic Hair & Scalp conditioner, Palmer's Coconut Oil Formula Hair Conditioner.